Posted on April 7th 2019

 - He needed to design a Pokémon that would be a resident of the Pokémon World's version of New York City, and all this genius could think of was a literal ice cream cone.
 Thanks, asshole.
 Why not New-York-style pizza and a cheesecake while you're at it?
 That would still be crap, yet would be more New-York-y than vanilla ice cream with a face.

 - The female-only vulture Pokémon with eyelashes and an apron known as Mandibuzz in English is known as Vulgina in Japanese.
 This stellar individual chose to name this Pokémon a mash of Vulture, Vulva, and Vagina.
-Bulbapedia tries to make the case that it's vulture plus regina, but this guy is American.
-This is the same person who made the sticky poisonous dragon penis syringe.
+Bulbapedia tries to make the case that it's vulture plus regina, but this guy speaks English.
+And he's the same person who made the sticky poisonous dragon penis syringe.
 You can't tell us he didn't know what he was doing.

 - Seadra is another of those Pokémon that is said to be poisonous but is not a Poison-type, and it's also said to be a dragon and it's not a Dragon-type, so we'll rant more about that in detail another time in another page.